kandu/mew/README.md

 The core compoment support recursive key mapping ossociated with user provided modes.

-After the core component is generated, you may extended it with a translater to interpret user key sequence, so you'll get a complete modal editing engine.
+After the core component is generated, you may extend it with a translater to interpret user key sequence, so you'll get a complete modal editing engine.